ghdl/ghdl/doc/appendix/Meta.rst

 		:ghdl:option:`--ieee`
 		:option:`ghdl:--ieee`

-CSS
-***

-* The indentation of the elements in the side menu have been modified.
-They are fixed for levels 1, 2 and 3 (`#294 <https://github.com/ghdl/ghdl/pull/294#issuecomment-281555760>`_) and 4 (later).

-* The RTD menu (bottom-left) has been modified (`#294 <https://github.com/ghdl/ghdl/pull/294#issuecomment-281513494>`_):

-   * No headlines are shown.
-It is not possible to remove only one of them with CSS only (JS would be required).
-However, because the content in most of the lines is self-explained, it is preferred not to show any.
-   * The Search box is removed.

 Dist
 ****

 * Ubuntu uses `dash` instead of `bash` when a shell script is run.
 As a result, some functionalities, such as arrays like ``array[1]``, are not supported.
 Therefore, build scripts in `dist/linux` should not use those functionalities unless they are sourced in a `bash` shell.
 That is, :file:`travis-ci.sh` uses arrays, since it is sourced in the Travis CI machine.
 But :file:`docker-buildtest.sh` and :file:`buildtest.sh` do not use any.
 The same applies to the scripts in `testsuite`.